 Just as raw material shortages are driving prices higher, the deterioration in subcontractor availability is pushing average rates charged by subcontractors higher.
-In August, the rate of wage increase was far in excess of anything recorded previously in almost a quarter of a century of PMI survey data.
+In August, the rate of wage increase was far in excess of anything recorded previously in almost a quarter of a century of the UK construction PMI survey data.

 Chris Williamson, Chief Business Economist, IHS Markit